microsoft/fluentui/rfcs/build-system/05-folder-organization.md

 ### Pros and Cons

 Pros:
-- Better organization of repo, more clear for contributors
+- Better organization of repo, clearer for contributors
 - Improves the scale of the repo, could allow more projects in the future, or at least makes working with the projects we have more pleasant

 Cons: